 Creating options together

 Michael Wiggins is the father of Cannon Wiggins and a founding member of the Foundation.
 Michael grew up and attended high school in Pine Grove, Pennsylvania.
 He went on to graduate from the University of Alabama with Bachelor of Arts and Juris Doctorate degrees.
 He is a founding partner in the law firm of McDonald, Toole, Wiggins, P.A. and has practiced law for the past 30 years in Orlando, Florida as a civil trial lawyer, representing Fortune 500 companies in catastrophic injury cases.
 He has also served as a board member for the Central Florida YMCA and the Winnie Palmer Hospital for Women and Babies.
 Michael has been a featured speaker throughout the country and in the United Kingdom on his experience as a parent of a child diagnosed with cancer, and the need for pediatric cancer research funding.
-He is married to Melissa and they have four children: Olivia, Cannon, and twin boys, Gray and Arran.
+He is married to Melissa and they have five children: Olivia, Cannon, twin boys, Gray and Arran, and Charlie.
 Their family resides in Orlando, Florida.

 Brian is a corporate attorney at Holland & Knight LLP with a practice focused on mergers and acquisitions, joint ventures, restructurings, strategic transactions, and corporate governance.
 He represents private and public companies engaged in a diverse range of industries, including health care, private equity, technology, real estate, infrastructure, and energy.
 Brian grew up in Rapid City, South Dakota.
 He graduated from the University of Notre Dame with a degree in accounting and received his law degree from Stetson University College of Law.
 He lives in Orlando, Florida with his wife, Sarah, and their four children – Patrick, Grace, Connor, and Caroline.